-The number credits required to complete a Master's program in TESOL depends on whether the student already holds New York State initial teaching certification and/or whether s/he wishes to obtain certification.
+The number of credits required to complete a Master's program in TESOL depends on whether the student already holds New York State initial teaching certification and/or whether s/he wishes to obtain certification.
 Students enroll in either Stream A, Stream B, or Stream C.

-All candidates for initial teaching certification may also be required to takeadditional courses to meet State liberal arts pre-requisites.
-Click here for moreinformation.
-Students with remaining requirements may be satisfied throughcoursework at accredited institutions (graduate or undergraduate) or throughpassing scores on CLEP examinations.
-Effective Fall 2010 students will nolonger be allowed to use LAST or CST sub-scores to fulfill liberal arts prerequisites.
+All candidates for initial teaching certification may also be required to take additional courses to meet State liberal arts pre-requisites.
+Click here for more information.
+Students with remaining requirements may be satisfied through coursework at accredited institutions (graduate or undergraduate) or through passing scores on CLEP examinations.

 The amount of time it takes to complete the program depends on how many credits a student takes each semester.
-However, the minimum time required to complete any Master's degree in the program would be 1 1/2 years (3 semesters).
+However, the minimum time required to complete any Master's degree in the program is 1 1/2 years (3 semesters).

 Do I have to submit GRE scores?

-No, GRE scores are not required for admission to the Bilingual Education and TESOL Program for any program leading to certification or an extension.
+Currently, GRE scores are not required for admission to the Bilingual Education and TESOL Program for any program leading to certification or an extension.
 This is subject to change.

 How can I submit transcripts from outside the US?